 And so those are some of that's kind of that description of the lamentation, kind of the complaint, kind of things that he's experiencing.
 So, you can see that element in the Psalm and all those word pictures and the ways that he's expressing himself, the ways that he's feeling loneliness.
 It's very honest in his depictions and things that he's experiencing.

 He's laying that before God and actually also asking and requesting for God to do something.
-Then you have here the motivation.
+Then you have the motivation here.
 So here, the reasons given for God to act or move are primarily rooted in God's character as shown in his request for vindication.

 So, he asked God to act because his enemies are deceitful and unjust.
 And so here, motivations we talked about here.
 Why is the Psalmist asking God to make this?
 He's here kind of saying this here.